Guide for witnesses

 Each committee room has a public gallery.
 Members of the public can come and go during a public meeting.

 Journalists can watch committee meetings.
 They often sit in the front row of the gallery and might take notes.

 After the committee meeting

-After the meeting, the committee can progress in a few ways.
-It can:
+After the meeting, the committee can:

 - publish a report with recommendations to the Scottish Government

 - write a letter to take the issue further

 - agree to consider the issue again in the future